USEPA/WNTR/documentation/model_io.rst

 Model I/O
 ======================================

-The following section describes data and file formats that can used for :class:`~wntr.network.model.WaterNetworkModel` input and output (I/O).
+The following section describes the data and file formats that can used for the :class:`~wntr.network.model.WaterNetworkModel` input and output (I/O).

 EPANET INP file
 ---------------------------------

 The :class:`~wntr.network.io.read_inpfile` function builds a WaterNetworkModel from an EPANET INP file.
-The EPANET INP file can be in EPANET 2.00.12 or 2.2.0 format.
+The EPANET INP file can be in the EPANET 2.00.12 or 2.2.0 format.
 The function can also be used to append information from an EPANET INP file into an existing WaterNetworkModel.

 .. doctest::